precice/precice.github.io/content/docs/running/running-output-files.md

 For older scripts that rely on these files, the following historical information might be useful:

 - Starting from preCICE [2.3.0](https://github.com/precice/precice/releases/tag/v2.3.0):
-  - The formatting of the numbers in the `precice-MySolver-iterations.log` and `precice-MySolver-convergence.log` changed from an arbitrary to a fixed column width.
+  - The formatting of the numbers in the `precice-PARTICIPANT-iterations.log` and `precice-PARTICIPANT-convergence.log` changed from an arbitrary to a fixed column width.
-  - The formatting of the numbers in `precice-MySolver-convergence.log` changed from a decimal to a fixed scientific format.
+  - The formatting of the numbers in `precice-PARTICIPANT-convergence.log` changed from a decimal to a fixed scientific format.
 - In preCICE [v1.3.0](https://github.com/precice/precice/releases/tag/v1.3.0) and earlier:
-  - Instead of `precice-MySolver-events.json`, two performance output files were used: `precice-MySolver-events.log` and `precice-MySolver-eventTimings.log`.
+  - Instead of `precice-PARTICIPANT-events.json`, two performance output files were used: `precice-PARTICIPANT-events.log` and `precice-PARTICIPANT-eventTimings.log`.
 - In preCICE [v1.2.0](https://github.com/precice/precice/releases/tag/v1.2.0) and earlier, slightly different names were used:
-  - `precice-MySolver-iterations.log` was named `iterations-MySolver.txt`
+  - `precice-PARTICIPANT-iterations.log` was named `iterations-PARTICIPANT.txt`
-  - `precice-MySolver-convergence.log` was named `convergence-MySolver.txt`
+  - `precice-PARTICIPANT-convergence.log` was named `convergence-PARTICIPANT.txt`
   - `precice-accelerationInfo.log` was named `postProcessingInfo.txt` (and later `precice-postProcessingInfo.log`) included more advanced information on the numerical performance of the Quasi-Newton coupling (if used and enabled)
-  - `profiling/` information was stored in `Events-MySolver.log` and `EventTimings-MySolver.log`
+  - `profiling/` information was stored in `Events-PARTICIPANT.log` and `EventTimings-PARTICIPANT.log`